Ryanch0/Ryanch0/README.md

 <img src="https://github.com/Ryanch0/Ryanch0/assets/165358637/e38948f0-66ae-4ecc-95cf-1b40f9087592" style="width: 35%; max-width: 300px; min-width:150px" align="right"/>

 ### Talking about myself:
-- 🔭 I’m a junior backend-developer;
+- 🔭 I’m a junior frontend-developer;
 - 🌱 I’m currently learning web development using AI service;
-- 🤔 I’m looking for a job as a backend-developer;
+- 🤔 I’m looking for a job as a frontend-developer;
 - 💬 Ask me about anything you want, I would be happy to help;
 - 📫 How to reach me: tjddnfkdls0@naver.com;